mmousset/pimcore-classification-store-importer/README.md

 where -d ";" option stands for CSV delimiter; and -c '"' stands for field enclosure

 Export file has the same form as import file described above.

+## Release 1.0.0 Notes
+Adds the information about 'sorter' to export file.
+This allows to have keys sorted within a group.

 ## Contributing
 This is an internal Divante project.